Effect-TS/effect/docs/modules/index.ts.md

 ## From "effect/MetricKey"

-Re-exports all named exports from the "effect/MetricKey" module as "MetricKey".
+Re-exports all named exports from the "effect/MetricKey" module as `MetricKey`.

 **Signature**